PatzminiHD/KOP_Solartracker/README.md

 # Solartracker

 Here we design the idea for one of our school projects, a solartracker.
+This repository is now archived as the project is finished.
+The presentation can be found [here](https://github.com/PatzminiHD/KOP_Solartracker/tree/main/Presentation), and the video [here](https://youtu.be/DB9Xd0maCpQ).

 ### Given Requirements:
 - It should have 2 axes to follow the position of the sun